SmileiPIC/tutorials/advanced_vtk.rst

 This folder contains the ``Fields`` exported to VTK format, for all the available iterations.

-Afterwards, for all the available iterations the ``TrackParticles`` are exported, creating a folder ``TrackParticles_electron_xyzpxpypzId`` with the coordinates of the tracked macro-particles.
+Afterwards, for all the available iterations, the ``TrackParticles`` are exported, creating a folder ``TrackParticles_electron_xyzpxpypzId``.
+Each file within this folder contains coordinates of the tracked macro-particles.

 **Action** When your simulation ends, run the postprocessing script in the simulation directory, e.g. with ``IPython``::